> Table 30b: Breast cancer screening with mammography for women 50–69

 Age at Screening

-Relative Risk of Breast Cancer Mortality in Women who Were Screened with Mammography versus Women who Were Not RR (95% CI)
+Relative Risk of Breast Cancer Mortality (Death) in Women Who Got Screening Mammography Versus Women Who Did Not

 Randomized controlled trials